 How to Leverage the Power of Food

-This means a region’s food-based marketing needs to encompass more than just a single restaurant or dish to work best; it needs to be immersive enough that individuals can link separate experiences throughout the city together and draw an association that’s authentic and iconic to where they have just visited from them.
+This means a region’s food-based marketing needs to encompass more than just a single restaurant or dish to work best.
+It needs to be immersive enough that individuals can link separate experiences throughout the city together.
+And it needs to draw an association that’s authentic and iconic to where they have just visited.

-By instilling a culture wherein restaurants and food vendors have permanently adopted craft beer into their offerings, Waterloo’s situation has met the needs of its food, tourism, and local business stakeholders all while producing a uniform message.
+By instilling a culture wherein restaurants and food vendors have permanently adopted craft beer into their offerings, Waterloo’s situation has met the needs of its food, tourism, and local business stakeholders.
+And it has done this all while producing a uniform message.

 Waterloo = craft – be it through beer and alcohol, or be it through its other unique traits such as the vibrant tech startup scene.
 Food and tech may be separate but the atmosphere and messages either industry can send can be mixd together seamlessly when done correctly.

 Niagara on the lake stands as another example of the same concepts at play.
-The region’s viticulture roots perfectly compliment the city’s upscale gambling and entertainment industry making food and the economic driving for of the city go hand-in hand.
+The region’s viticulture roots perfectly compliment the city’s upscale gambling and entertainment industry.
+It is making food and the economic driving for of the city go hand-in hand.
 While tourists get a chance to see Canada’s most spectacular falls, they also get to drink some of North America’s best wines – everyone wins.